 We get asked regularly to carry other brands, but we simply choose not to because we care for our customers.
 From the very first day of our operation we’ve been committed to only carrying the best for our customers so no one will ever have a bad experience with any of the products in our store.

 Unfortunately, the FDA does not let us recommend any product for a particular condition.
 Nor are we allowed to say that any of these products will or may work for a particular condition.
-What we CAN tell you is that we have hundreds of customers returning each month to purchase these products that have told us they have conditions such as epilepsy, cancer, fibromaylgia/chronic pain, migraines, insomnia, anxiety, crohn’s disease, multiple sclerosis, muscular dystrophy, arthritis and so much more.
-The fact that they return regularly leads us to believe that they must be finding the relief and well being they’re searching for.
+The fact that many of our customers return regularly leads us to believe that they must be finding the relief and well being they’re searching for.

 The question here really seems to be not so much which products work best, but rather, which products work best for your body/condition?
 At the base of it all, you have to know that “everyone is different”.
 And, because of this, what works for some may or may not work for others and visa versa.